 Spread the newsTweet This

 This one’s simple, obvious, and all-round good, but notoriously tough: cut the calories.
-It’s all about eating less of those naughty, addictive, indulgent treats: whether your particular vice is chocolate, crisps, cheese or doughnuts, it's gotta go.
+It’s all about eating less of those naughty, addictive, indulgent treats: whether your particular vice is chocolate, crisps, cheese or doughnuts.

 packs of crisps are eaten in the UK each year